1. Bushnell AR Optics 1-4x 24mm

 Acog 4 X 32 Scope Dual Illuminated Horseshoe Dot .223 Ballistic Reticle (Fixed Power/ Over $500)

 Everyone who shoots knows about ACOG.
-It is the king of fixed range scopes and the best ar scope you can get period.
+It is the king of fixed-range scopes and the best ar scope you can get period.
 ACOG stands for Advanced Combat Optical Gunsights and they are manufactured by Trijicon and originally designed for M16 and M4 carbines.
-The main reason why they are so expensive and well known is because they are powered by tritium, which is a a radioactive isotope of hydrogen.
+The main reason why they are so expensive and well-known is that they are powered by tritium, which is a radioactive isotope of hydrogen.

 Vortex Razor HD Gen II 1-6×24 Riflescope with JM-1 BDC Reticle MOA ( Mid Range Scope/ Over $500)